-SOCIAL : Improvement of health & safety and working conditions, respect for human rights and prevention of violations, promotion of local development
+SOCIAL: Improvement of health & safety and working conditions, respect for human rights and prevention of violations, promotion of local development

-BUSINESS ETHICS : prevention of corruption, anti-money laundering, prevention of conflict of interest GOVERNANCE : board of directors, shareholding structure, ownership chain, ESG controversy analysis
+BUSINESS ETHICS: prevention of corruption, anti-money laundering, prevention of conflict of interest GOVERNANCE: board of directors, shareholding structure, ownership chain, ESG controversy analysis

-- Positive Impact assessment framework, according to at least 17 impacts categories, including 9 social, 7 environmental and 1 economic, generating positive impacts on at least one of the pillars of sustainable development (Environmental, Social and Economic), with potential negative impacts correctly managed. - In the event that any of the Positive Impact Finance assets currently attributed by Société Générale to this product are prepaid, sold, cease to exist or for whatever reason cannot be considered as attributable to this product, then Société Générale will, to the extent possible, replace such asset with another Positive Impact Finance asset.
+- Positive Impact assessment framework, according to at least 17 impacts categories, including 9 social, 7 environmental and I economic, generating positive impacts on at least one of the pillars of sustainable development (Environmental, Social and Economic), with potential negative impacts correctly managed. - In the event that any of the Positive Impact Finance assets currently allocated by Société Générale to this bond are prepaid, sold, cease to exist or for whatever reason cannot be considered as allocated to this bond, then Société Générale will, to the extent possible, replace such asset with another Positive Impact Finance asset.